List of What Did You Eat Yesterday? chapters

-What Did You Eat Yesterday? (きのう何食べた?, Kinō Nani Tabeta?) is a seinen manga series written and illustrated by Fumi Yoshinaga.
+What Did You Eat Yesterday? (きのう何食べた?, Kinō Nani Tabeta?) is a Japanese manga series written and illustrated by Fumi Yoshinaga.
 The slice of life series focuses on the relationship between Shiro Kakei and Kenji Yabuki, a middle-aged gay couple living in Tokyo, Japan.

-The series premiered in 2007, and is serialized by Kodansha in the manga magazine Weekly Morning.
-It has also been collected in tankōbon volumes, published by Kodansha in Japan since 2007 and by Vertical in North America since 2014; nineteen volumes have been released in Japanese, and fourteen in English.
+The series premiered in 2007, and is serialized by Kodansha in the seinen manga magazine Weekly Morning.
+It has also been collected in tankōbon volumes, published by Kodansha in Japan since 2007 and by Vertical in North America since 2014; twenty-four volumes have been released in Japanese, and twenty-three in English.